Jareechang/docker-flask-pg/README.md

 ## Up and Running containers

-Defining Environments variables provided with **.env** file to define environments for running docker containers.
+Defining Environment variables provided with **.env** file to define environments for running docker containers.

 ```
 docker-compose build